Records Management & Retention Policy at FitzGerald Law Company, your Criminal, Personal Injury and Immigration Lawyers in Boston, Massachusetts

 Record Retention Periods

-Our record retention period for immigration, personal injury, and all other non-criminal matters is a minimum of 7 years.
-For criminal matters, the period will be adjusted on a per matter basis (e.g. until all direct appeals have been exhausted or the sentence has been served, or until requested by the client to provide a copy of the file to a new attorney, and after receiving a signed receipt of the file), and after communicating our intention of destroying the file in writing to the client and successor counsel, but will be no less than 7 years.
+Our record retention period for immigration, personal injury and all other non-criminal matters is a minimum of 7 years.
+For criminal matters, the period may be adjusted on a per matter basis upon notice of the commencement of post-conviction proceedings (i.e. appeal, etc.), but will be no less than 7 years.

-The retention period for the client records commences immediately from the close date shown in Time Matters, which is determined by the date of the final case closure letter sent to the client
+The retention period for the client records commences immediately from the date that our representation ends, which generally is the “close date” shown in Time Matters or the date of the final case closure letter sent to the client.

 Confidential Destruction of Client/Matter Records

-Once per year, we will identify the oldest closed matters to send to off site storage, based on our space limitations and we will record in Time Matters the location of the file per our Records Management Service.
-We will also identify the matters for which the retention period has elapsed and request our Records Management Service to destroy them.
-Before destroying any criminal matter, the administrative team will seek the Managing attorney’s approval.
+Periodically, we will identify the oldest closed matters to send to off site storage, based on our space limitations and we will record in Time Matters the location of the file per our Records Management Service.
+We will also periodically identify the matters for which the retention period has elapsed and request our Records Management Service to destroy them.
 To ensure confidentiality in the destruction of records, our firm will only work with professional records management and destruction companies.

 Client Record Destruction Authorization

-By signing our contract, the client authorizes our office to destroy closed matter records past their retention time, according to our record’s retention policy.
-We provide our clients with copies of all documentation in their file during the course of our representation; however, if at any point the client wants additional copies of his/her matter records, after the matter has been closed, the client will have to advance payment for the copying and record retrieval expenses (e.g. if the records have been sent to off-site storage).
-Nevertheless, the firm will not refuse to make available to the client materials in his/her file, on the grounds of nonpayment, when retention of these records will prejudice the client, in accordance to the ethical rules of legal practice.
+By signing our contract or by accepting our representation, all clients authorize our Boston immigration, personal injury and criminal law firm to destroy closed matter records past their retention time, according to our record’s retention policy.
+We provide our clients with copies of all documentation in their file during the course of our representation; however, if at any point the client wants additional copies of his/her matter records, after the matter has been closed, the client will have to advance payment for the copying and record retrieval expenses (i.e. off-site storage retrieval fees, etc.).

-The originating attorney must review all such records before they are sent to the client or substitute counsel to ensure that they contain only the clients’ records.
-Appropriate receipts should be obtained from the client and successor counsel.
-No client records shall be delivered to a former client or to substitute counsel without the approval of the Managing Attorney.
+Our office will review all such records before they are sent to the client or substitute counsel to ensure that they contain only the clients’ records.